ZachOBrien/poetry-generation/README.md

 7. Create an `ipykernel` kernel so that the jupyter notebook can access the virtual environment

-    ```console
+    ```
-    # With the poetry-generation virtual environment activated:
+    # With the env virtual environment activated:
-    python -m ipykernel install --user --name=poetry-generation
+    python -m ipykernel install --user --name=env
     ```

-8. Open Jupyter Lab and navigate to `poetry-generation.ipynb`
+8. Open Jupyter Lab and navigate to `env.ipynb`

-    ```console
+    ```
-    # With the poetry-generation virtual environment activated:
+    # With the env virtual environment activated:
     jupyter-lab
     ```

 ## How to Run Unit Test Suite

-First, activate the `poetry-generation` virtual environment.
+First, activate the `env` virtual environment.
 Then:

 ```shell
 python -m pytest test/